 I am a writer and journalist, and recent graduate from Washington University in St. Louis.
-I have professional experience at St. Louis Public Radio, the St. Louis Post Dispatch and Eight by Eight.
+I have professional experience at NPR Music, New York Public Radio, St. Louis Public Radio, the St. Louis Post Dispatch and Eight by Eight.

 I am passionate about finding and telling compelling stories in creative ways, and about finding and eating compelling sandwiches, in that order.